simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-career-coding-opportunities/index.en.md

 While coding isn't obligatory, it's an invaluable **springboard for career advancement** in the dynamic world of cybersecurity. **Python**, **Java**, **JavaScript**, and more assume the roles of digital chisels, crafting secure software and fortifications.

-No matter your chosen path—technical or non-technical—forge a bedrock of cybersecurity acumen.
+No matter your chosen path - technical or non-technical - forge a bedrock of cybersecurity acumen.
 Stay abreast of evolving threats, hone your skills, and embrace a journey of continuous learning.
 Armed with determination, a realm of rewarding possibilities awaits in the ever-vital realm of cybersecurity.

 ## References